 Most health and wellness programs only take into account the physical dimension, such as nutrition and fitness, and ignore addressing thoughts and feelings that stand in the way of making health changes.
 Resilience training addresses the physical dimension only as a way to support high performance as opposed to making it the main focus.

-Resilience for Growth & Performance is unlike most corporate trainings you've had.
+Everyday Resilience is unlike most corporate trainings you’ve had.
 It offers a multi-dimensional approach, addressing the emotional, mental, physical and spiritual dimensions of participants.
-Let's face it...we all want to build emotional intelligence, sharpen our mental focus, be physically well and have a clear sense of purpose, right?
+Let’s face it…we all want to build emotional intelligence, sharpen our mental focus, be physically well and have a clear sense of purpose, right?
 Honing these skills can help your employees engage in what matters most to them and lead to high performance.

 As humans, we are multidimensional and need to understand what drives our engagement, and what disrupts and derails it.
 In this training, your employees will gain an understanding of their biggest gaps in resilience and individually commit to an action plan to fix the most important one.

-One hour course delivered via webinar: This one-hour course gives a high level overview of the 4 dimensions of resilience: mental, emotional, physical and spiritual.
+One hour course delivered in person or via webinar: This one-hour course gives a high level overview of the 4 dimensions of resilience: mental, emotional, physical and spiritual.
 We discuss the key concepts related to resilience, have participants increase awareness of their resilience levels and commit to one small action step.

-4-hour in person training: This training session dives deeper into each dimension of resilience.
+4-hour in person or virtual delivery (4 one-hour sessions): This training session dives deeper into each dimension of resilience.
 The participants will create specific strategies to be resilient in each dimension.
-They'll tie it all together at the end and create a detailed action plan to change the desired behavior.
+They’ll tie it all together at the end and create a detailed action plan to change the desired behavior.

 8-hour in person training: This training provides a deeper assessment of current resilience levels.
 It includes an understanding of the change process, the power of purpose and habit and a guided workout.
 All of the day’s learnings are reflected upon and participants find the specific habit they want to incorporate into their lives through a detailed action plan.